ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

   $ fslview &

 Click File>Open Standard and accept the default.
 Click File>Add, and select *~/ppa-hunt/group/analysis/localizer_hrf.gfeat/cope3.feat/stats/zstat1.nii.gz*.
+Set the minimum threshold to 6 or 7, and you should see the PPA in the same bilaterial posterior area as before.

 Automating the group analysis